BogdanDIA/gr-dvbt/README.md

 mplayer test_out.ts

 **Notes**
 The baseband samples can be sent to USRP N210 on TX and received with another USRP N210 on RX.
 The decoder/encoder consumes a lot of processing power and therefore the realtime functionality will depend on the available computing power.
-On my computer - Sandybridge 2600K - it is possible to send and receive in realtime the stream.
+On my computer - i7 Sandybridge 2600K - it is possible to send and receive in realtime the stream.

 The encoder/decoder currently works with gnuradio 3.7.2.x and 3.6 (if taken from Gnuradio_v_3_6 tag) but it is not dependent heavily on it.
 There is also a list of todo tasks in TODO.txt.

 The dvb-t module requires SSE2 SIMD instructions available in the processor.
 If the SSE2 is not available then illegal instruction will be seen at runtime.

-**Build**
+Two new grc files are added to demo encoding/decoding for 2k, QAM64 and rate 7/8: dvbt_tx_demo_2k_QAM64_rate78.grc and dvbt_rx_demo_2k_QAM64_rate78.grc.

+**Build and run**
 git clone https://github.com/BogdanDIA/gr-dvbt.git
 cd gr-dvbt
 mkdir build
 cd build
 cmake ../
 make && sudo make install

+open apps/dvbt_tx_demo.grc and run it and then open dvbt_rx_demo.grc and run it